PoisotLab/ms_svd_networks/manuscript.md

 interacting partners *i.e.* simulating secondary extinctions.
 This is then repeated until there are no species remaining in the network.
-Furthermore, we can restrict extinction events to only one dimension of the interaction matrix, *i.e.* removing only row or column species, or alternatively removing a species from any dimension of the matrix - provided they meet the extinction criteria outlined above.
-Extinction curves are then constructed by plotting the proportion of remaining species against those that have been removed, which can arguably be viewed as the proportion of species remaining as a function of time.
+Furthermore, we can restrict extinction events to only one dimension of the interaction matrix, *i.e.* removing only top-level or bottom-level species, or alternatively removing a species from any dimension of the matrix.
+Extinction curves are then constructed by plotting the proportion of species remaining against those that have been removed, which could arguably be viewed as the proportion of species remaining as a function of time.
 If we implement this thinking then it stands to reason that a flatter curve 'maintains' its species pool for a longer time period and could be seen as more resilient, when compared to a curve that has a much steeper decline.
 As per previous studies, we measure the robustness to extinction as the area under the extinction curve (AUC), calculated using the Trapezoidal rule.

 # Results and discussion